 1.2.4 Activity Sensors

-Accelerometer (Axy-4, TechnoSmart, Italy) and lightloggers (W65, Migrate Technology, UK) were used to record general motor activity and light exposure respectively.
-These biologgers were fixed to a collar made of a cable tie inserted through silicon tubing (Jannetti et al. 2019; Williams et al. 2014).
-Out of the 22 captured animals, 13 received a collar containing an accelerometer, a lightlogger and a telemetry transmitter (SOM-2011.
+Accelerometers (Axy-4, TechnoSmart, Italy) and lightloggers (W65, Migrate Technology, UK) were used to record general motor activity and light exposure, respectively.
+These biologgers were attached to a collar made of a cable tie inserted through silicon tubing (Jannetti et al. 2019; Williams et al. 2014).
+A telemetry transmitter was also attached to the collar to detect animal location during recapture (SOM-2011.
 Wildlife Materials, USA).
+Out of the 22 captured animals, 13 received a collar containing an accelerometer, a lightlogger and a telemetry transmitter.
 The remaining 9 animals received a collar containing only a telemetry transmitter and an accelerometer (Table ??).
 The complete collar setup weighted approximately a total of 6g.
 Collars without the lightlogger weighted 5.3g.
 All accelerometers recorded tri-axial acceleration at a 10Hz sampling frequency with a 4G sensitivity.
 Lightloggers were set to sample light every minute but only recorded the maximum sampled value each 5 minutes.

 foto tuco com colar